HangfireIO/Hangfire.Documentation/tutorials/highlight.rst

 The lag is increasing when we enlarge our code snippets.
 Moreover, consider that syntax highlighting web service (that is not under your control) experiences heavy load, or there are latency problems with network on their side.
 Or consider heavy CPU-intensive task instead of web service call that you can not optimize well.

-Your users will be annoyed with unresponsible application and inadequate delays.
+Your users will be annoyed with un-responsive application and inadequate delays.

 Solving a problem
 ------------------